HEART DISEASE

 Diagram tetralogy of Fallot, listing the four features that define the syndrome.

-Describe the usual pattern in transposition of the great vessels, and how a septal defect permits survival after birth.
+Describe the usual pattern in transposition of the great arteries, and how a septal defect permits survival after birth.
 Distinguish "corrected transposition".

 Define truncus arteriosus, and recall that it leads eventually to pulmonary hypertension.